daq-tools/kotori/doc/source/about/technologies.rst

 - Kotori_, a data acquisition, graphing and telemetry toolkit
 - Grafana_, a graph and dashboard builder for visualizing time series metrics
+- CrateDB_, a time-series database ¹
-- InfluxDB_, a time-series database
+- InfluxDB_, a time-series database ¹
 - Mosquitto_, an MQTT message broker
-- MongoDB_, a document store (optional) ¹²
+- MongoDB_, a document store (optional) ²³

+| ¹ Kotori can either use CrateDB or InfluxDB as timeseries database.
-| ¹ MongoDB is only required when doing CSV data acquisition, so it is completely
+| ² MongoDB is only required when doing CSV data acquisition, so it is completely
 | optional for regular operations of Kotori.
-| ² As MongoDB - strictly speaking - stopped being free software recently (2018/2019),
+| ³ As MongoDB - strictly speaking - stopped being free software recently (2018/2019),
-| it will probably be phased out gradually and replaced by PostgreSQL_.
+| it will probably be phased out gradually and replaced by PostgreSQL_ or CrateDB_.

 Supported protocols